Home Blog

 Adderall: Main Features

 Adderall is a prescription medication that belongs to the class of central nervous system (CNS) stimulants.
 It is commonly used to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
-Adderall contains a combination of two active ingredients: amphetamine and dextroamphetamine sulfate.
+This medication contains a combination of two active ingredients: amphetamine and dextroamphetamine sulfate.

 Adderall vs. Adderall XR: Difference